Chapter 4: Children

 Why have orders for children to spend time and communicate with someone?

-The main aim of making parenting orders about children spending time or communicating with the other parent is to foster an ongoing relationship between a child and both parents.
-As long as there are no significant risks of harm to a child, it helps children if you encourage them to spend time with their other parent.
+The main aim of making parenting orders about children spending time or communicating with the other parent or other people significant in a child’s life is to foster an ongoing relationship between a child and those people if it is safe to do so.
+As long as the arrangement for time will promote the safety of the child and the people caring for the child, and it is safe to do so, it helps children if you encourage them to spend time with the other parent and people significant in their lives.

 Does the court always make orders for children to spend time and communicate with the other parent?

 Parents do not have an automatic right to spend time with or to communicate with a child.
-The child on the other hand, has a right to know and be cared for by both parents as long as it is safe.
-Unless you can show that there is an unacceptable risk of abuse or neglect or family violence directed towards the child or the child’s family members, the court usually makes orders for a child to spend time and communicate with the parent the child does not live with.
+However the child can benefit from knowing and being cared for by both parents as long as it is safe.
+Unless you can show that doing so would not promote the safety of the child or people caring for the child and having a relationship with the other parent is unsafe, the court is likely to makes orders for a child to spend time and communicate with the parent (or other people significant in the child’s life) that the child does not live with.

 I have a child with my same sex partner.
 What are my options?
 Am I a parent?